Latte Tags

 {debugbreak}

-{debugbreak} {* breaks the program *}
+{debugbreak} {* pauses the program *}

-{debugbreak $counter == 1} {* breaks the program if the condition is met *}
+{debugbreak $counter == 1} {* pauses the program if the condition is met *}

 {do}